lialittis/MyRWLock/Readme.md

 3. Tackling the herd effect => Avoiding waking up many waiting threads at the same time when there is no enough resources, because they all try to access limited resources and it cause the problem of large-scale concurrent competition in clusters => Avoiding unnecessary context switches.
-4. No dead locks => No circle relationships
+4. No dead locks => No circle waitings
 5. No live locks => Signal mechanism + condition
 6. No Starvation(for writers) => Writers have higher priority than readers

-7. **Special design:** all readers should be serviced in their order of arrival => the waking order of readers should be exact the same with the blocked order.
+7. **Special design:** all readers should be serviced in their order of arrival => the waking order of readers should be exactly the same as the blocked order.

 **I choose to use a mutex and two signals(conditional variables) to implement this reader/writer lock.**
-The mutex is used to protect conditions of signals for this lock, it coorperates with signals.
-At the end,

-I encapulate the lock into a specific struct by C programming, where I offer four internal counters to construct well the conditions: the number of reading threads, the number of writing threads(0 or 1), the number of waiting readers and the number of waiting writers.
+The mutex is used to protect the conditions of signals for this lock, it cooperates with signals.
+In the end, I encapsulated the lock into a specific struct by C programming, where I offer four internal counters to construct well the conditions: the number of reading threads, the number of writing threads(0 or 1), the number of waiting readers, and the number of waiting writers.

 ## Implemenation

 **IMPORTANT:**
-I create two lockers for readers.
-The first doesn't follow the rule 7, the second satisfies the rule 7 but has lower performance.
+I create two ways of acquiring locks for readers.
+The first doesn't follow rule 7, and the second satisfies rule 7 but has lower performance.
 Please check the code in `rw_lock.c` and `rw_lock.h`.

-Mini tests and test 1,2 are based on unordered readers.
+Mini tests and tests 1,2 are based on unordered readers.
-Test 3 and complet test are based on ordered readers.
+Test 3 and the complete test are based on ordered readers.

 ### Readers

-**Lock:**
+**First Lock:**
 - STEP 1: if writers already have the lock, or they want the lock, then readers wait the reading signal(**writing-preferring**)
 - STEP 2: increase the number of current reading readers

-**Lock In Order:**
+**Second Lock In Order:**
 - STEP 1: if writers already have the lock, or they want the lock, then readers wait the reading signal(**writing-preferring**)
-- STEPS IN MIDDLE : before continuing, check the current order of reader, it will wait until local order becomes the front of the waiting queue, then broadcast the reading signals again to other waiting readers.
+- STEPS IN MIDDLE : before continuing, check the local order of reader, it will wait until local order becomes the front of the waiting queue, then broadcast the reading signals again to other waiting readers.
 - STEP 2: increase the number of current reading readers